docker/docs/datacenter/dtr/2.2/reference/cli/restore.md

 consideration whether your DTR installation is configured to store images on the local filesystem or using a cloud provider.

-After restoring, you can add more DTR replicas by using the the `join` command.
+After restoring, you can add more DTR replicas by using the `join` command.

 ## Options